 Based on my experience, I believe there are 5 significant gaps in the training that most companies provide to their sales people.

 1. Too Much Fluff

-A lot of the sales training that is provided by external training companies and motivational speakers can be classified in the category as “Too Much Fluff” in my opinion.
+A lot of the that is provided by external training companies and motivational speakers can be classified in the category as “Too Much Fluff” in my opinion.
 Great stuff, and yes always very motivational, but there are programs and speeches that lack real substance in terms of telling you what to do to be a better sales person.

 An example of this is where you might sit through a workshop or presentation where someone is up talking very eloquently about stuff that you can easily find relevant and interesting.
 Topics that remind how you can do better, why you need to do better, what will happen if you do better.